carpdiem/carpdiem.github.io/_blog/2020-11-19-Academic-vs-Practical-Solutions.markdown

 A practical solution, on the other hand, gives you a robust process for arriving at good enough answers.

 Academic solutions open new frontiers.
-Practical solutions enable civizilation to inhabit them.
+Practical solutions enable civilization to inhabit them.

 And practical solutions are glorious in their full *"Table R602.3(1) FASTENING SCHEDULE, footnote d: Four-foot by 8-foot or 4-foot by 9-foot panels shall be applied vertically"* splendor.
 Painstaking checklists designed to be bullet-proof against rushed schedules, tired contractors, and lazy architects alike.